johnli0135/parenthesizer/README.md

 `/on`: re-enable processing.

-## Basic example
+## Simple operators

-Since directives tell the parenthesizer the arity of many common operators, many parentheses can be omitted.
+Since directives tell the parenthesizer the arity of common operators, many parentheses can be omitted.

 For example:
 ```C